Table of Contents

 Differential Diagnosis of Increased Intracranial Pressure

 Below is a summary of the major reasons that cause an increase in intracranial pressure.
-Usually, the differential diagnosis for patients with raised ICP will be much smaller than this list as patients don’t usually present with “raised intracranial pressure” and a diagnosis is more obvious given the total clinical picture.
+Usually, the differential diagnosis for patients with raised ICP will be much smaller than this list as patients don’t usually present with “raised intracranial pressure” and diagnosis is more obvious given the total clinical picture.
 However, this is an important list to keep in mind if the immediate cause is unknown.

 - Space-occupying lesions, i.e., a tumor or a hematoma